furodet/xpegraph/README.md

       * Non-oriented
       * No weighted edges
       * Node identifier must be (1,2...)
-  * BuildFragments.py: reads a cluster to produce mtx files describing the different graphes:
+  * BuildFragments.py: reads a cluster to produce mtx files describing the different partitions:
       * Sub-graphes implementing each fragment
       * A "meta-graph" that inter-connects the fragments via "virtual nodes"
   * DotGraph.py: translates an mtx file to a dot script, which can be plotted with neato
+  * CreateRandGraph.py: creates a random graph, for tests

 Example
 -------